The 50th Anniversary of The Godfather

 The reason for the necessity of these innovations links back to the style of filming employed.
 Unlike other films, quick cuts were not used to conceal violence.
 Still shots tightly focused on the gore, eliciting a highly visceral reaction from the audience.
 Take, for example, the scene in which Michael Corleone takes revenge on a rival Mafia member and the police captain.

-In order to achieve the desired effect, the crew secured a squib, also known as an exploding fake blood packet, onto the forehead of Michael's to-be victims.
+To achieve the desired effect, the crew secured a squib, also known as an exploding fake blood packet, onto the forehead of Michael's to-be victims.
 A trigger wire was then connected to the squib and concealed by the actor’s hair.
 When the prop gun was fired, a crew member would trigger the squib, bursting the packet and leaving a visual “hole” on the victim’s forehead.
-The result was a highly-realistic and gruesome effect.
+The result was a highly realistic and gruesome effect.
 In Jenny Jones’s 2007 book, The Annotated Godfather, she quotes Coppola as having said this scene was “the biggest scene in the movie, effect-wise.”
 Special effects supervisor A.D.
 Flowers also recalled similar ingenuity required for a different, yet equally gory scene.

 Editing The Godfather